-Mr. Nolan advises, educates and helps clients to manage potential conflicts, enhance the safety of individuals and environments, and successfully navigate the maze of legal obligations faced by institutions of higher education and employers.
+Jeffrey Nolan is an education and labor and employment attorney who represents, advises, educates and helps clients throughout the United States manage conflicts, enhance the safety of individuals and environments, and successfully navigate the maze of legal obligations faced by educational institutions and employers.
 He understands that sensitive, high-stakes matters require immediate attention, and is available for clients whenever the need arises.
-When a conflict cannot be avoided, Mr. Nolan represents clients zealously in court and before administrative agencies.
-Mr. Nolan has successfully argued many cases before the Vermont Supreme Court, including cases that created favorable precedent in the higher education and employment contexts.
+Mr. Nolan is based in Holland & Knight's Boston office.

-Threat Assessment / Campus and Workplace Safety practice: Mr. Nolan advises clients on threat assessment practices, which use a proven methodology to assess and manage potential risks of targeted violence in the higher education and workplace settings.
+Threat Assessment / Campus and Workplace Safety Practice: Mr. Nolan advises clients on threat assessment practices, which use a proven methodology to assess and manage potential risks of targeted violence in the higher education and workplace settings.
 In addition, he collaborates with full-time threat assessment professionals where necessary and helps clients to create appropriate violence prevention policies.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.